ergo-cms/ergo-admin/README.md

 # Ergo Server

 This project is in early development.
-Please wait for updates.
+Please wait for updates or visit [ergo-cms.github.io](https://ergo-cms.github.io) for more information.

 ## Prerequisites